 Port's customization-first approach creates challenges for several categories of organizations:

 Mid-market to enterprise teams needing fast time to value: Organizations that want a developer portal running quickly, measured in days or weeks rather than months, will find Port's configuration requirements prohibitive.
-Cortex provides pre-built data models, automatic service discovery, and out-of-the-box integrations that deliver value immediately while still offering extensibility for custom needs.
+Cortex provides pre-built data models, automatic service discovery, and over 50 out-of-the-box integrations that deliver value immediately while still offering extensibility for custom needs.

 Teams that need deep service maturity tracking and compliance monitoring: While Port can be configured to track compliance metrics, it lacks the sophisticated scorecard capabilities that platforms like Cortex provide out of the box.
 Cortex's scorecards offer pre-built rules for security, reliability, and production readiness standards, with automated checks against your tooling and clear reporting on compliance gaps.